 The Bank of Japan (BOJ) announced in September last year that it would be switching the focus of its quantitative easing program from monetary base targeting to controlling the shape of the yield curve (Bank of Japan, 2016).
 A brief comparison of the two frameworks is as follows.
 The previous monetary easing framework, Quantitative and Qualitative Monetary Easing (QQE) with a Negative Interest Rate, set out three policy dimensions: quantity, quality, and interest rates.

 Subscribe / Connect to Asia Pathways

-- Agriculture and rural development
+- Agriculture and natural resources

 - Information and Communications Technology

-- Regional Cooperation
+- Regional cooperation and integration

 - Social development and protection